leulshawell/under-500-chess/README.md

 Multiplayer Support if possible.
 I would be AMAZED.

+My Progress
+.
+All Pieces added
+.
+Pieces can be clicked to see possible moves

+Remainin
+.
+Actually move pieces

 You can clone these and test
 the user pythons standard http lib server (Or any http server you have)